novasamatech/parity-signer/README.md

 This error should be accompanied with `error: closed` in terminal when deploying the debug version of the signer on a device that runs Android older than 5.0.
 It happens because the Android API does not support the reverse proxy that would allow the phone to communicate with the debug server on your computer.

 A suitable workaround is to run both devices on the same WiFi and use your local WiFi IP address.
-Check your WiFi settings for your local IP address (eg. `192.168.1.42`), then, while having the app open on the phone (either on error page or blank screen) run a command in terminal:
+Check your WiFi settings for your local IP address (eg. `192.168.1.42`), then, while having the app open on the phone (either on an error page or blank screen) run a command in terminal:

 ```
 adb shell input keyevent 82